 During the operation, the surgeon removes your child's damaged joint and cleans out the area.
-Then he'll swap in a new one made of plastic, metal, or ceramic.
+Then they'll swap in a new one made of plastic, metal, or ceramic.

-If your child has serious damage in more than one joint, she may need a few replacements.
+If your child has serious damage in more than one joint, they may need a few replacements.
 If that's the case, the team will decide which joint to work on first.
 For example, if your child needs new hips and knees, the surgeon will probably replace the hip first.
-That's because rehab with an artificial knee will be harder if her hip still hurts.
+That's because rehab with an artificial knee will be harder if their hip still hurts.

 After the Operation

 Once you're home, follow the doctor's instructions on how to take care of your child and prevent infection.
-She'll start physical therapy quickly, which will help her get stronger.
+They'll start physical therapy quickly, which will help them get stronger.